go38/raspberry-pi-getting-started/en/step_6.md

 ![screenshot](images/pi-text-editor.png)

-+ Choose 'File' then 'Save' and then click 'Desktop' and save the file as 'rp.txt'
++ Click on **File**, then choose **Save**, and then click on **Desktop** and save the file as `rp.txt`.

 ![screenshot](images/pi-save.png)

-+ You should see 'rp.txt' appear on the desktop.
++ You should see an icon named `rp.txt` appear on the desktop.

 ![screenshot](images/pi-saved.png)

-+ Your file has been saved to the Raspberry Pi's SD card.
+Your file has been saved to the Raspberry Pi's SD card.

-+ Close the text editor by clicking the 'X'
++ Close the text editor by clicking the **X** in the top right-hand corner of the window.

-+ Return to the Raspberry menu and choose 'Shutdown' and then choose 'Reboot'.
++ Return to the Raspberry menu, choose **Shutdown**, and then choose **Reboot**.

-+ When the Pi reloads your file should still be there.
++ When the Pi has rebooted, your file should still be there.

-+ The Raspberry Pi runs a version of an operating system called Linux (Windows and OS X are other operating systems.)
-You can type commands to do things.
-Click on the terminal at the top of the screen:
++ The Raspberry Pi runs a version of an operating system called Linux (Windows and macOS are other operating systems).
+It allows you to do happen by typing commands instead of clicking on menu options.
+Click on the **Terminal** at the top of the screen:

 ![screenshot](images/pi-command-prompt.png)

-+ Now type:
++ In the window that appears, type:

 ```
 ls